ietf-wg-ntp/draft-roughtime/draft-ietf-ntp-roughtime.md

 the HTTP POST method {{!RFC9110}}.
 The URI scheme MUST be HTTPS
 {{!RFC9110}}.

+IANA is requested to register the "application/roughtime-server+json" media type.

 ## Malfeasance Reporting

 A malfeasance report is cryptographic proof that a sequence of responses arrived in that order.
 It can be used to demonstrate that at least one server sent the wrong time.

+### Malfeasence report structure

 A malfeasance report MUST be formatted as a JSON {{!RFC8259}} object and contain the key "responses".
 Its value MUST be an ordered list of